The garden is an outdoor creative space where children gather each Tuesday to create art, experience performances, and build relationships.

 Carpenter Street Workshop

-Our two gardens provide skills training, community building, and a place for families to grow healthy eating options.
+Our three gardens provide skills training, community building, and a place for families to grow healthy eating options.
 We also sell vegetables throughout the neighborhood.
 Our produce is featured on the menus of local restaurant partners and can be purchased at farmers markets.

 Mosaic Sculpture Garden